Zeczero/DiscordDataGrabber/README.md

 This is a simple program that allows you to get the data (like discord token, email, phone numbers etc..) from the infected victim

 ## 🤔 How does it work
-It simply goes to the directory where the file that stores a token is placed, grabs the token and sends it to you via webhook (another proof that discord does nothing about it).
+It simply goes to the directory where the file that stores a token is placed grabs the token and sends it to you via webhook (another proof that discord does nothing about it).

 ## 👨‍💻 Setup
 Just create a webhook on your discord server, copy the link and pass it in "webhook" variable.